YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-4th-gen.md

 >}}

 - Sample songs:
-  - 「Sandigan」 [^alamat-songs-sandigan] OST for 「Anitu」 comic book series
+  - 《Sandigan》 [^alamat-songs-sandigan] OST for 《Anitu》 comic book series
-  - 「kasmala」 [^alamat-songs-kasmala]
+  - 《kasmala》 [^alamat-songs-kasmala]
 - Did you know?
   - ***Alamat*** is a multi-ethnic and multilingual group.
 They have members from and sings in Tagalog, Ilokano, Kapampangan, Cebuano, Hiligaynon, Bikolano, and Waray.
   - They are the second P-pop act to make it in the Billboard Next Big Sound chart.
   - Fastest rising Pinoy act on the Billboard Next Big Sound chart. [^alamat-inquirer-billboard]
   - Reached #2 in the Billboard Next Big Sound chart on their debut. [^alamat-manila-bulletin-billboard]
-  - The music video for 「kasmala」 tells the story of colonialism, dehumanisation of, and racism against Filipinos.
+  - The music video for 《kasmala》 tells the story of colonialism, dehumanisation of, and racism against Filipinos.
     - It makes use of a real event in April 1904 St. Louis World Fair where the organizers brought Filipino natives in America and displayed them as if they were animals in a zoo. [^alamat-nylon-manila-alamat-takes-on-colonialism]
 - Authority control:
   - [Discogs](https://www.discogs.com/artist/5961818-Alamat)